 You will need to submit new online registration to Residence Life and Housing.

 How can I get a complete copy of the Off-Campus Housing Policy?

-A complete copy of the Off-Campus Housing Policy may be obtained by reviewing the Guide to Community Living, by printing a copy from the department’s website.
+A complete copy of the Off-Campus Housing Policy may be obtained by reviewing the Guide to Community Living.

-I am a married undergraduate, part-time, fifth-year, or Calloway School of Business and Accountancy student – do I participate in this process?
+I am a married undergraduate, part-time, or fifth-year student – do I participate in this process?

 If I currently live on-campus and am unsure as to what my plans are for next year in terms of housing, what should I do to keep all of my options “open?”